x-equipment/hubspot_product_category_enumeration_property_updater/README.md

 ## Features

 -   **Automatic Synchronization:** Keeps the product category enumeration property up-to-date with the custom object.
+-   **Selective Synchronization:** Allows syncing a single category or all categories.
+-   **Category Removal:** Automatically removes categories from the enumeration property if they no longer exist in the custom object.
+-   **Detailed Output:** Provides information about the action performed (create, update, delete) and the category ID.
 -   **HubSpot Custom Code and Bash Compatibility:** Can be executed both as a HubSpot Custom Code action and directly from the command line (Bash).
 -   **Pagination Handling:** Efficiently handles large numbers of product categories using HubSpot's pagination.
 -   **Error Handling:** Includes robust error handling and logging.